hawla-dsci-lab/dsci-lab/dsci-pytrans.md

 Operating System Subjects include:

-* command line, bash etc.
+* command line, bash essentials etc.
 * jupyter notebook: start, stop, access with firefox etc.
 * where are your files? locate them in bash, in notebook
 * We already have installed miniconda.
 Many libraries are missing: install them with conda and/or pip

-@Marta: I will provide this machine til mid of August.

 ### Subject 2: Fundamental Python for Java / C Programmers